Abdulla4Gamer/CustomDiscordRPC/README.md

 Go To Releases And Download the Latest One for best experience

-you need a little js experience
+you need a little js coding experience

 # Download dependencies